It's nearly the start of school — it's also crunch time to prepare your school's digital marketing strategies for the new academic year.

 - Create branded graphics for each social network

-- Come up with 1-3 branded hashtags you will use on all of your social posts
+- Come up with 1-3 branded hashtags you'll use on all of your social posts

 - Make a list of campaigns you'll need to run or social media trends you want to do (like #TBT)

-- Budget: If you're using Finalsite eNotify, investing in your email marketing isn't going to cost you a dime, and it can offer some huge ROI.
-For schools with smaller budgets in 2017, this is the perfect project!
+- Budget: If you're using Finalsite Messages, investing in your email marketing isn't going to cost you a dime, and it can offer some huge ROI, so this is the perfect project!

-1. Create new, responsive template for your different newsletters that use best practices
+1. Create new, responsive templates for your different newsletters that use best practices

 Make a list of all the different kinds of emails your school sends (or wants to send!) during the year, such as newsletters, letters from the head of school, community announcements, open house invites...etc.
 Then, prioritize them by how frequently you send them.

 Once you've done that, it's time to start building!
 Because we know email marketing is complicated, we have quite a few resources available for you, including: